amateurtechguy/AmateurPad/README.md

 ## How To Use:

-Download QMK on laptop or pc
+Download QMK on laptop or pc.

 then click [here](https://docs.qmk.fm/newbs_flashing) for detailed instructions on how to flash it!

 ## What I Learned: